marcominerva/MinimalHelpers/README.md

 ***Add OpenApi support for IFormFile and IFormFileCollection***

-Minimal APIs does not generate the correct schema in **swagger.json** if we have an endpoint that accepts a [IFormFile](https://learn.microsoft.com/dotnet/api/microsoft.aspnetcore.http.iformfile) or [IFormFileCollection](https://learn.microsoft.com/dotnet/api/microsoft.aspnetcore.http.iformfilecollection) parameter and we're using the [WithOpenApi](https://learn.microsoft.com/dotnet/api/microsoft.aspnetcore.builder.openapiendpointconventionbuilderextensions.withopenapi) extension method in .NET 7.0 or later.
+Minimal APIs don't generate the correct schema in **swagger.json** if we have an endpoint that accepts a [IFormFile](https://learn.microsoft.com/dotnet/api/microsoft.aspnetcore.http.iformfile) or [IFormFileCollection](https://learn.microsoft.com/dotnet/api/microsoft.aspnetcore.http.iformfilecollection) parameter and we're using the [WithOpenApi](https://learn.microsoft.com/dotnet/api/microsoft.aspnetcore.builder.openapiendpointconventionbuilderextensions.withopenapi) extension method in .NET 7.0 or later.
 For example:

 ```csharp
 app.MapPost("/api/upload", (IFormFile file) =>